JiashengY/Active-learning-codes/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The current project encompasses a collection of Python scripts, spanning tasks such as analyzing roughness statistics, performing Bayesian optimization for neural network architecture, and conducting ensemble neural network training using predefined architectures.
+The current project encompasses a collection of Python scripts, spanning tasks such as analyzing roughness statistics, performing Bayesian optimization for neural network architecture, training ensemble neural network using predefined NN architectures as well as conducting active learning.